paulross/PythonExtensionPatterns/README.rst

 - Introduction
 - A Simple Example
+- Installation
 - PyObjects and Reference Counting
+- Containers and Reference Counts
+- Struct Sequence Objects (a namedtuple in C)
 - Exception Raising
 - A Pythonic Coding Pattern for C Functions
 - Parsing Python Arguments